-It can prove to be one of the most hazardous journeys we take in our cars.
-The distraction of noisy children, along with the hustle and bustle of other parents competing with you for space… it can all add up to trouble on the road.
+The school-run can prove to be one of the most hazardous journeys we take.
+The distraction of noisy children in the back, other children crossing the road, competing with other parents for a parking space – it can all add up to a stressful experience.

-As such, IAM RoadSmart has advice on how to make this twice-daily journey go as smoothly and as safely as possible.
+With help from IAM RoadSmart, we’ve compiled some tips on how to make this twice-daily journey as smoothly and safe as possible.

 Driving safely to school